raspberrypi/documentation/hardware/display/troubleshooting.md

 ### How do I enable right click?

-You can emulate a right click, which works by pressing and holding the touchscreen with a setting change.
+You can emulate a right click with a setting change.
 Just:

 ```bash
 sudo nano /etc/X11/xorg.conf